luminatesec/management-api-sample-python/README.md

   |luminate_domain     | Mandatory | N/A             | Your Luminate Security Domain                                                                           |

-  luminate.application configuration file that is located under ${APP_CONFIGURATION_PATH} should include the following parameters:
+  luminate.application configuration file that is located under the conf directory provided as a parameter to the docker run command should include the following parameters:

   |Name                | Required  | Default Value | Description                                                                              |
   |--------------------|-----------|---------------|------------------------------------------------------------------------------------------|